 - Confirming the HIV diagnosis in referred children, and assessing eligibility for ARVs

 - Educating caregivers and children about HIV and ARVs, and ensuring caregivers are competent to manage lifelong therapy, and potential side-effects

 - Starting children on ARVs

-- Assessing children who are failing treatment, and changing regimens where necessary
+- Assessing children who are failing treatment, and changing regimens where necessary<./li>

-- Managing the HOPE funded resistance testing, both at Delft and for doctors working at other facilities.
-The results of the resistance testing are used to assist doctors in choosing the appropriate treatment.
+- Managing resistance testing where necessary.
+The results of the resistance testing are used to assist doctors in choosing the appropriate treatment

 - Disclosure of HIV status to children, using picture tools and age appropriate explanations